confusedSerge/polybar-weather/README.md

 ![Weather Module](/other/images/weather-module.png)

-A small and simple weather module for Polybar, written in Python and using the [OpenWeatherMap API](https://openweathermap.org/api) to fetch weather data.
+A small and simple weather module for Polybar, written in Python and using the [OpenWeatherMap API](https://openweathermap.org/api) to fetch weather data, so that you can double check the weather you see outside your window.

 ## Dependencies